 - For the study to have been blinded, it would have required placebo injections like the XR-NTX kits or placebo tablets for BUP-NX

 - Patients would be able to determine their respective treatment quite quickly, given their long experience with opioid use

-- Due to an increase risk of overdose in newly detoxified opioid users, the use of placebo and/or masking of medications was considered unethical
+- Due to an increased risk of overdose in newly detoxified opioid users, the use of placebo and the masking of medications were considered unethical

-232 adult opioid-dependent individuals were recruited from outpatient addiction clinics and detoxification units.
+*Clinical trial of opioid-dependent (DSM-IV criteria) patients, age 18-60 years.
+232 opioid-dependent individuals were recruited from outpatient addiction clinics and detoxification units.
 After screening and inclusion, participants were referred to a detoxification unit, and randomized to treatment after detoxification.
-159 participants were randomized to either receive daily oral flexible dose BUP-NX, 4 to 24 mg/day (n=79), or XR-NTX, 380 mg, administered intramuscularly every fourth week (n=80).
+159 participants were randomized to receive either daily, oral, flexible-dose BUP-NX 4 to 24 mg/day (n=79), or XR-NTX 380 mg, administered intramuscularly every fourth week (n=80).
 Participants were given weekly urine drug tests (UDTs).
-The weekly UDTs were calculated as the number of opioid-negative urine drug screens divided by the total number of attended tests.
+Proportion of opioid-negative UDTs were calculated as the number of opioid-negative UDTs divided by the total number of attended tests.
 Missing UDTs were considered as testing positive for opioids in all participants.
 Participants were asked to attend standard drug counseling, but no behavioral interventions could be initiated.
-Exclusion criteria included women who were pregnant or breastfeeding, or had other drug or alcohol dependence, or serious somatic or psychiatric illness that interfered with study participation.
+Exclusion criteria included pregnancy or breastfeeding; other drug or alcohol dependence, or serious somatic or psychiatric illness interfering with study participation.